TheThingsNetwork/docs/_archives/refactor/arduino/_bytes.md

 The short answer is: **don't**.
 Text uses a lot of bytes.
 [Unicode](https://en.wikipedia.org/wiki/Unicode) defines more than 128000 characters, so that would take 3 bytes per character!
 There are rarely good reasons to use text instead of numbers, apart from maybe transmitting some user input.

-You didn't here it from me, but here's how you'd encode a string:
+You didn't hear it from me, but here's how you'd encode a string:

 ```c
 var myVal = "Hello";